Daniel Suárez: 2016: Xfinity Series champion

-2017
+2017: Move to Cup Series

 After the retirement of Carl Edwards, Suárez was tapped to drive the No. 19 Arris / Stanley Tools-sponsored Toyota for JGR.
 He was paired up with crew chief Dave Rogers.
-In his first Advance Auto Parts Clash he finished eighth after starting 16th.
-Suárez scored a pair of seventh-place finishes at Phoenix and Auto Club.
+In his first Advance Auto Parts Clash, he finished 8th after starting 16th.
+Suárez scored a pair of 7th-place finishes at Phoenix and Auto Club.
 Shortly before the Martinsville race, Suárez's crew chief, Rogers, took an indefinite leave of absence.
 He was replaced by Scott Graves, who was Suárez's crew chief when he won the 2016 Xfinity Series championship.
 In May, Suárez won the final stage of the Monster Energy Open, which allowed him to advance into the All-Star Race.
 In June, Suárez opened the month by finishing a career-best sixth at Dover.
 Later in the month, Suárez joined MDM Motorsports at Sonoma Raceway for the K&N Pro Series West race, his and MDM's debuts in the series.
-After qualifying seventh, he finished 11th.
-Later in the summer, Suárez earned a series of four consecutive finishes of seventh or better, including a third-place finish at Watkins Glen and a Stage 2 winner over stage leader Martin Truex Jr.
+After qualifying seventh, he finished eleventh.
+Later in the summer, Suárez earned a series of four consecutive finishes of seventh or better, including a third place finish at Watkins Glen and a Stage 2 winner over stage leader Martin Truex Jr.

-During the season, Suárez was involved in controversy from one of his sponsors, Subway.
-During a publicity event with the help of NBC Sports at the New Hampshire Motor Speedway in July, he gave out free Dunkin Donuts to fans camping in the infield and the surrounding areas of the track.
+During the season, Suárez was involved in controversy with one of his sponsors, Subway.
+During a publicity event with the help of NBC Sports at the New Hampshire Motor Speedway in July, he gave out free Dunkin' Donuts to fans camping in the infield and the surrounding areas of the track.
 Nearly two months later, Subway decided to pull out with a race remaining on their contract.
 After the announcement, Camping World owner Marcus Lemonis tweeted his intention to sponsor Suárez, which took place at Talladega's Alabama 500.
-Suárez also ran 14 Xfinity Series races with a best finish of second at the fall Bristol race to his teammate Kyle Busch.
+Suárez also ran fourteen Xfinity Series races with a best finish of second at the fall Bristol race to his teammate Kyle Busch.

 2018

 During the 2018 season, Suárez won his first career Cup Series pole at Pocono, after Kevin Harvick and Kyle Busch's qualifying times were disallowed following an inspection.
 He also scored a career-best second place in the race.
-Suárez, however, struggled to stay consistent throughout the season with three top-fives and nine top-10 finishes.
+Suárez, however, struggled to stay consistent throughout the season with three top-fives and nine top-ten finishes.
 On October 9, 2018, Rogers returned to replace Graves as Suárez's crew chief.

-On September 21, 2018, it was reported that Suárez removed all references to Joe Gibbs Racing from his Twitter profile, hinting that he will be out of the team by the end of the 2018 season.
-On November 7, 2018, it was announced that Suárez will be replaced by Martin Truex Jr. in 2019.
+On September 21, 2018, it was reported that Suárez removed all references to Joe Gibbs Racing from his Twitter profile, hinting that he would be out of the team by the end of the 2018 season.
+On November 7, 2018, it was announced that Suárez would be replaced by Martin Truex Jr. in 2019.